araragao/shopping-platform/README.md

 ## Description
-**This application aims to provide a REST API that allows users to get price quotations based on order's amount, related product and discount policy..**
+**This application aims to provide a REST API that allows users to get price quotations based on order's amount, related product and discount policy.**

 It supports the calculation of the order's price based on 3 different methods:
 - (standard) order price